simbody/simbody/CONTRIBUTING.md

 ------------------
 There are lots of ways to contribute to the Simbody project, and people with widely varying skill sets can make meaningful contributions.
 Please don't think your contribution has to be momentous to be appreciated.
 See a typo?
 Tell us about it or fix it!
 Here are some contribution ideas:

-- Use Simbody and let us know how you're using it.
+- Use Simbody and let us know how you're using it by posting to the [Simbody user forum](https://simtk.org/forums/viewforum.php?f=47).
-- Ask and/or answer questions on the [Simbody user forum](https://simtk.org/forums/viewforum.php?f=47), or post success stories there.
+- Ask and/or answer questions on the forum.
 - File bug reports, documentation problems, feature requests, and developer discussion topics using the GitHub [Issue tracker](https://github.com/simbody/simbody/issues).
-- Submit GitHub pull requests providing new features, examples, or bug fixes to code or documentation (see below).
+- Submit GitHub Pull Requests providing new features, examples, or bug fixes to code or documentation (see below).
 - If our hard work has helped you with yours, please considering acknowledging your use of Simbody and encourage others to do so.
+Please cite this paper:

-We are also interested in collaborative projects; please let us know if you have ideas.
+    Michael A. Sherman, Ajay Seth, Scott L. Delp, Simbody: multibody dynamics for biomedical research, *Procedia IUTAM* 2:241-261 (2011) http://dx.doi.org/10.1016/j.piutam.2011.04.023

-Submitting pull requests (PRs)
+Submitting Pull Requests (PRs)
 ------------------------------
 Please don't surprise us with big out-of-the-blue PRs.
 If you want to work on an existing Issue, post a comment to that effect in the Issue.
 That way you can engage in discussion with others to coordinate your work with theirs and avoid duplication, to see what people think of the approach you have planned, and so on.
 If there is not yet a relevant Issue in place, a great way to start is by creating one, and then engaging in an Issue conversation.

 The main (upstream) repository (repo) for Simbody is the `simbody` repo in the `simbody` organization on GitHub; that is, https://github.com/simbody/simbody.
 The general idea is that you will work in your own copy of that repo on GitHub (called a *fork*) and then submit a PR requesting to merge a branch in your fork into a branch in the upstream repo.

 ### Mechanics of submitting a PR
 This is a very abbreviated description of the process.
-If you are a git newbie you will need to look at some of the great GitHub tutorials, starting with GitHub Bootcamp [here](https://github.com).
+If you are new to Git and Github you will need to look at some of the great GitHub tutorials, starting with GitHub Bootcamp [here](https://github.com).

 Below we'll assume your GitHub account is `yourid`.